sujato/cullavagga/dpcv-project.md

 While it is obvious that we live in a digital age, and the primary product of our work is digital media, it is still rare in the humanities to find a considered appreciation of how to go about a digital project.

 Consider our source manuscript.
-It tells us it was copied by Sumedha Mahāthera on the instructions of the Medhaṅkara Mahāsāmi as part of a donation of giving one book to each monk in Sri Lanka with the patronage of King Parākramabāhu II.
-This is, at least, according to the account given by Nyanatusita (p.
-369), following Fernando. {Fernando, P. E. E. 1982.
-“A Note on Three Old Sinhalese Palm Leaf manuscripts,” The Sri Lanka Journal of the Humanities 8, no. 1/2: 146–157} The sign on the exhibit in the National Museum, however, says it was copied by Medhaṅkara Thera of Beligala under the patronage of Parākramabāhu II.
-Nyanatusita describes the colophon as "cryptic".
+It tells us it was copied by Sumedha Mahāthera on the instructions of the Medhaṅkara Mahāsāmi as part of a donation of giving one book to each monk in Sri Lanka with the patronage of King Parākramabāhu II. {Nyanatusita p.
+369, following Fernando.
+Fernando, P. E. E. 1982.
+“A Note on Three Old Sinhalese Palm Leaf manuscripts,” The Sri Lanka Journal of the Humanities 8, no. 1/2: 146–157.}

-Now consider, for example, the Mahāsaṅgīti edition of the Pali canon, which is the digital text used by SuttaCentral.
-Who was this typed by?
+Now consider the state of many of our digital texts.
+Who were they typed by?
 Who organized and checked the work?
 Who was the sponsor?
 What was the method by which the work was done?
-We know none of these things.
-The texts are produced, vaguely ascribed to an institution, and published in a digital form with little or nothing to tell us how they were made.
+We often know none of these things.
+The texts are produced, ascribed to an institution, and published in a digital form with little or nothing to tell us how they were made.
 We have better information about a 13th century manuscript than we do about most of our digital texts.

-As a result of poor digital management strategies, it is unfortunately common for years of work to be lost.
+Even worse, as a result of poor digital management strategies, it is unfortunately common for years of work to be lost.
 The Pali text used on SuttaCentral, for example, was rescued from a project by the Dhamma Society of Bangkok.
 Sadly, the parent organization fell apart and their online presence disappeared.
 The text, to which they had devoted years of proofing and preparing, vanished.
 It was only by sheer luck that we located a source that had been copied by a monk.
 In another case, years of work annotating and preparing a digital version of a Pali dictionary in a German University was permanently lost, as the IT manager resigned and left without sharing the passwords.
-Prof Lewis Lancaster's article "Digital Input of Buddhist Texts" contains several more such sad stories of work gone to waste.
+More recently, a project to scan and collate manuscripts in Sri Lanka by a Thai organization resulted in many scans being made, but none of them are publicly accessible.
+For all intents and purposes, they may as well not exist.
+Prof Lewis Lancaster’s article “Digital Input of Buddhist Texts” contains several more such sad stories of work gone to waste.

 We can do better.
 What, we should ask, is the gold standard for creating and maintaining digital projects?
 In my view, the answer is this: it is what programmers use for their own projects.
 What we are producing is, in fact, just code.
 At its core it is binary data, no different from what programmers produce.
+Thus I propose that we use the state-of-the-art version control offered by Git to manage our digital assets.

 ### Use Github for all assets

 For many years, SuttaCentral has managed its code and source texts at Github.
 Github is a public cloud service for hosting code and files using the open-source Git version control system.
 Github is extremely stable and secure, being used by major software companies such as Google, Microsoft, and Facebook for their own code.

 The great advantage of using Github is that it preserves every detail about *what* changes are made, *who* changed it, *when* they changed it, and (optionally but recommended) *why* they changed it.
 These are recorded in an indelible and publicly accessible form on Github.
-On Github, *nothing is ever deleted*.
+In a Github repo, *nothing is ever deleted*.
 So if any mistake is made, no matter how small or large, we can always revert it back to the prior state.
 This means that we can preserve a forensic level of detail and accuracy in all our doings, setting a standard for reliability and transparency that is unprecedented in any comparable projects.

 Github is free and simple to use.
 Anyone with access to the Github account can add or alter assets.
 No special software is needed; it can be done simply via a browser.
 For team members, it will be useful to set up a local version of the Github repository.
 (In Git terminology, a “repository” or “repo” is a folder that contains a set of files for a project.)
 Local tech support can set this up; because we’re using the same tools that programmers use themselves, pretty much every programmer will know how to do this.